 In the seventeenth century, the sacristy was added on the eastern wall, but 300 years later, the building was in much need of repair.

 Inside the church is a feast for the eyes.
-Faux marble walls are festooned with carvings, paintings and statues in shades of orange, apricot and blue.
+Faux marble walls are festooned with carvings, paintings and statues in shades of orange, apricot, blue and gold.
 It’s hard to know where to look first, so take your time and linger—soaking up the atmosphere and exploring all the details.

-The Friends of Harambeltz website advises that from 2019 until 2022, the church will only be open for groups of ten or more visitors who have made prior arrangements.
+Since 2019, the Friends of Harambeltz website advises that the church will only be open for groups of ten or more visitors who have made prior arrangements.
 Entry is by donation and proceeds fund the continued maintenance of the church.

 Given that you are unlikely to be walking in a group of ten, I recommend that you contact the community via the website and ask if it is possible to be allowed access to the church on the day you will be passing through.
-If access is not possible, you’ll find a glimpse of the interior here.
+If access is not possible, you’ll find a glimpse of the interior on the Etchetoa website.

 Chapelle de Soyarza

 If you arrive in Harambeltz via the variante that passes through Uhart-Mixe (as the majority of walkers do), you’ll miss another, less well-known gem along this section of the Chemin de Saint-Jacques.
-Instead of turning left towards Harambeltz when the variante reaches the GR 65, turn right and continue along the GR 65 towards Stèle de Gibraltar.
+Instead of turning left towards Harambeltz when the variante reaches the GR 65, turn right and follow the GR 65 back towards Stèle de Gibraltar.

 After fifteen minutes of gentle uphill walking, you’ll arrive at Chapelle de Soyarza.
 The chapel is small but the views are magnificent and well worth the extra time required to visit.